-When we were making our Kerala trip planner, we came to know about this ancient temple which has connection with Jagadguru Adi Sankaracharya.
-The temple closes by 11 a.m and it's around one and half hours drive from Kochi airport to the temple.
+While making our Kerala trip planner, we came to know about this ancient temple which has connection with Parasurama (the 6th Avatar of Sri Maha Vishnu) and Jagadguru Adi Sankaracharya.
+So we thought of visiting the temple.
+It's a one and a half hour drive from Kochi airport to Vadakkunathan temple and the temple closes by 11 a.m.
 We doubted whether we can reach the temple in time or not.
-So we skipped breakfast and refreshed ourselves with a hot cup of filter coffee outside the airport.
-We then headed to Sri Vadakkunathan temple, Thrissur in our pre-booked cab.
+So we skipped our breakfast and refreshed ourselves with a hot cup of filter coffee outside the airport.
+We then headed to Sri Vadakkunathan temple in our pre-booked cab.

-Photography is strictly prohibited inside the temple premises, so we couldn't take pictures inside the temple though we carried our mobiles.
 After darshan we walked to the place where prasadam was being distributed.
-The priest was giving little bit of chandan paste, few flowers and little ghee on a small plantain (banana) leaf.
+We saw the priest giving a plaintain leaf (aritaku) in which there is little bit of chandan paste, few flowers and little ghee.
 For the first time I saw such a prasadam and was surprised.
-We saw devotees licking the ghee as prasadam.
-We too did the same and then went round the temple.
+We saw devotees licking the ghee as prasadam, so we too licked ghee and then went round the temple.
 We halted at Ganapathi shrine where we saw a devotee purchasing something at the counter.
 On enquiry we came to know that prasadam - a special type of payasam almost similar to the famous Ayyappa prasadam, is being sold at the counter.
 The temple staff and the locals were kind and helped us in purchasing the prasadam.
-Though there was only language problem we somehow managed to communicate with mixed Tamil and Telugu added with signs and gestures.

 Sri Vadakkunathan Temple — also known as Vadakkumnathan Kshetram — is one of the oldest Siva temples in India which is believed to have been founded by Sri Parashurama himself who is the creator of Kerala.
 The temple is built in typical traditional Kerala architecture, featuring multi-tiered gopurams (gateways), slanting tiled roofs and finely carved wooden structures.
 Inside the temple complex, there are shrines of Parvati Devi, Ganapathi and Vishnu.
 The temple is a timeless monument of divine presence which continues to attract devotees with its magnificent architecture and sacred ambiance.

 The temple is surrounded by a massive stone wall enclosing a lush green compound due to which it is peaceful inside inspite of being located in the heart of the city.
 The main deity of Vadakkunathan is housed in the Sreekovil which is in the Lingam form which is a 'swayambhu' lingam.
+We came to know that the Lingam is covered with layers of ghee offered by the devotees.
+And surprisingly, this ghee neither spoils nor melts even in summers.
+Whether there is a scienfific reasoning behind this or is this a miracle of Siva, is a question mark.
 Photography is strictly prohibited inside the temple, so we couldn't take the pictures inside the temple premises.
 Actually my daughter is very much fascinated on seeing the ancient murals on the walls and she wanted to take pics and videos of those murals but she couldn't.
+A visit to the temple offers a feast to the eyes with its ancient temple architecture and old mural paintings on its outer walls.

-It has also connection with Jagadguru Sri Adi Sankaracharya, a great Hindu philospher who believed / preached Advaita philosophy.
-His father Sivaguru and mother Aryamba worshipped Sri Vadakkunathan and were blessed with a son (Adi Sankara).
+Jagadguru Sri Adi Sankaracharya's father Sivaguru and mother Aryamba worshipped Sri Vadakkunathan and were blessed with a son (Adi Sankara).
 Hence this temple is considered very revered.
 The temple reflects the rich cultural heritage and architectural tradition of Kerala.
+Adi Shankaracharya is a great Hindu philospher who believed / preached Advaita philosophy.

 Our visit to Sri Vadakkunathan Temple was not just a spiritual halt but was a journey into Kerala’s soul.
 From the legends of Parashurama to the silent power of the ghee-covered lingam, every moment felt like a bridge between the ancient and the eternal.